benwsapp/rlgl/docs/SLACK.md

 3. **If Slack is enabled**, server automatically calls Slack API to update your status:
    - Status text: Your `contributor.focus` field
    - Status emoji: Based on `contributor.active` (true/false)
+   - Status expiration: Configurable TTL (default: 1 hour, refreshed on each sync)
 4. **Your Slack status updates** in real-time

 ## Status Mapping